Variational Autoencoder (VAE)

 - VAE is used to decode latent to image as a final step of image generation and

-- VAE is used to encode image to latent as a first step of image processing in case of inpaint or image-to-image workflows
+- VAE is used to encode image to latent as a first step for inpaint and image-to-image workflows

 Tip